superduper-io/superduper/README.md

 db.execute(collection.like({'text': 'clothing item'}, 'my-index').find({'brand': 'Nike'}))
 ```

+#### - Integrate AI APIs to work together with other models.
-#### - Use OpenAI, PyTorch or Hugging face model as an embedding model for vector search:
+Use OpenAI, PyTorch or Hugging face model as an embedding model for vector search.

 ```python
 # Create a ``VectorIndex`` instance with indexing listener as OpenAIEmbedding and add it to the database.
 db.add(